New Year's Day March: Henry v. Greenville Airport Commission (1961)

 Richard Henry initially lost his suit against the Greenville airport.
 Judge George Timmerman, a former South Carolina governor that opposed Brown v.
 Board of Education (1954) and federally-mandated segregation, ruled in favor of the airport.
 Timmerman, citing Plessy v.
 Ferguson (1896), which had already been overturned by Brown v.
 Board (1954), wrote that no law or constitutional principle "requires others to accept [Henry] as a companion or social equal."
 Timmerman further declared that Henry had no intention of waiting in the white room, but was instead attempting to "instigating litigation."
 Furthermore, the court argued that Henry did not receive irreparable injury by being prohibited from the whites-only waiting room.
-Henry, however, won the case on appeal, and the airport desegregated under a mandatory court order in February of 1961.
+Henry, however, won the case on appeal, and the airport desegregated under a mandatory court order in February 1961.
 The ruling prohibited the airport "from making any distinction based upon color in regard to services at the Greenville Municipal Airport."
-In October of 1962, the Greenville–Spartanburg International Airport opened, rendering the Greenville Downtown Airport as a location that focuses more predominately on the flying small aircraft.
+In October 1962, the Greenville–Spartanburg International Airport opened, rendering the Greenville Downtown Airport as a location that focuses more predominately on the flying small aircraft.
 The new airport opened without any segregationist policies.

 Other impact of the march

 The New Year's Day March was the first large-scale civil rights protest in Greenville, and it occurred without any violence or arrests.
 (Note: While many civil rights protests in South Carolina resulted in arrests, violence was not as prevalent as was in Alabama and Mississippi.
 The Orangeburg Massacre was a notable exception.)
 Within a month of the march, students at Sterling High School would organize sit-ins at segregated lunch counters in the downtown area, inspired by the Greensboro sit-ins.
-By March of 1960, Jesse Jackson would successfully lead the Greenville Eight on a sit-in of the segregated library system.
+By March 1960, Jesse Jackson would successfully lead the Greenville Eight on a sit-in of the segregated library system.
 On July 1, 1961, Charles E. Daniel, a former U.S. Senator from South Carolina, unexpectedly admitted that the separation of races was a policy that needed to be changed: “The desegregation issue cannot continue to be hidden behind the door.
 This situation cannot be settled at the lunch counter and bus station levels.
 We must handle this ourselves, more realistically than heretofore" Furthermore, Governor Fritz Hollings' endeavor to integrate schools "with dignity" meant that South Carolina was often out of the national spotlight when desegregation began.